 - The applicant must be a Professor or Advisor at any stage in their career who demonstrates exemplary mentorship to their students, and/or young investigators in the field of exercise science/physiology within a recognized Canadian institution within the last three years of the nomination.

-- The applicant will submit a formal letter that includes a minimum of three CSEP Student Members that have studied under the applicant.
+- The applicant will submit a one-page (~300 words) formal letter of nomination that includes a minimum of three CSEP Student Members that have studied under the applicant.

 - The formal letter will also include rationale in support of the nomination.